nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: Yes, your data is saved automatically after every action.

 **Q**: My computer does not recognise the file type jar.
 How do I open the app?<br>
-**A**: Check if your computer already has Java 11 or above install from [8.1 Checking your system's Java version](#81-checking-your-systems-java-version).
+**A**: Check if your computer already has Java 11 or above installed from [8.1 Checking your system's Java version](#81-checking-your-systems-java-version).
 If not, follow the instructions to install Java.

 --------------------------------------------------------------------------------------------------------------------